María Corina Machado: Candidacy

 In February 2010, Machado resigned from Súmate, and announced her candidacy for the National Assembly of Venezuela.
 She represented the state of Miranda for the municipalities of Chacao, Baruta, El Hatillo, and the Parroquia Leoncio Martínez de Sucre.
-She was a Justice First (Primero Justicia) party member of the Democratic Unity Roundtable (Mesa de la Unidad Democrática – MUD) in opposition to Chávez's party, the United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela – PSUV).
 In announcing her candidacy, she said Venezuelans were good, decent, and free people who do not want to live with violence or hate; she promised to defend the right for Venezuelans to think freely and live without fear.
 In April 2010, Machado won the primary election.
 She campaigned actively in "slums once viewed as solid pro-Chávez territory", attempting to "capitalize on domestic problems, including widespread violent crime, power outages in some regions, a severe housing shortage and 30-percent inflation".

 Machado complained that MUD candidates faced "what she called a government-orchestrated propaganda machine that churns out spots ridiculing Chávez's critics, runs talk shows dominated by ruling party hopefuls and picks up all of the president's speeches", and that she had to campaign with less funds as she "struggled to convince supporters and business leaders to contribute to her campaign because they fear reprisals by the government and Chávez-friendly prosecutors".
 According to The Economist, Venezuela's constitution "prohibits government officials, including the president, from using their position to favour a political tendency.
 But the electoral authority, whose board comprises four chavistas and a lone oppositionist, says they can do it anyway."